matrix-org/complement/ONBOARDING.md

 #### I want to run a bunch of tests in parallel, how do I do this?

-If you're familiar with Go testing then you already know how.
+This is done using the standard Go testing mechanisms.
 Add `t.Parallel()` to all tests which you want to run in parallel.
 For a good example of this, see `registration_test.go` which does:
 ```go
 // This will block until the 2 subtests have completed
 t.Run("parallel", func(t *testing.T) {